 First issue: a weak product owner or a poor connection with the business is very common!

-I am sorry, but this true.
-And scrum makes this issue visible, eg, in the demos.
+I am sorry, but this is true, this is common at first.
+And Scrum makes this issue visible, eg, in the demos.

 These problems happen because Technology got divorced from ‘the business’.
 It happened because mutual disrespect has built up over the years.
 It happens because no one has ever been asked to be a product owner before.
 And your firm typically does not have a seriously experienced and successful product owner to train or mentor the freshly minted product owners.